stephenslab/susieR/README.md

 The output of the fitting procedure is a number of "Credible Sets" (CSs), which are each designed to have high probability to contain a variable with non-zero effect, while at the same time being as small as possible.
-You can think of the CSs as being a set of ``highly correlated" variables that are each associated with the response: you can be confident that one of the variables has a non-zero coefficient, but they are too correlated to be sure which one.
+You can think of the CSs as being a set of "highly correlated" variables that are each associated with the response: you can be confident that one of the variables has a non-zero coefficient, but they are too correlated to be sure which one.